What is Cloud Based ERP Systems and How does it Works?

 - FRQ (FREE RESPONSE QUESTION)

-Growth of Cloud based system through technological advancements
+Growth of Cloud based systems through technological advancements

 The cloud based ERP system has been growing over the years.
 Three big companies are leading Google, Microsoft, and Amazon Web Services.
 Below are some of the significant advances.